CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 ## PD (introspection)

 - [ ] Explain the purpose of Professional Development
-- [ ] Believe in own capabilities and ability to be successful
+- [ ] List three personal capabilities you possess
 - [ ] Identify areas of development